Azure/aks-advanced-autoscaling/docs/modules/Module2/index.md

 ```
 ### BEGIN - SETTING VARIABLES
-First, let's setup our variables by copying the following lines of code in a code editor of your choice and modifying the values according to your enviroment:

 #### Note: if your value set contains spaces please enclose the value in double quotes.